Curious about our Advocacy Grants Program? Check out the answers to these FAQs below.

 Do I already need to be doing advocacy work to be competitive?

 Not necessarily, but we will expect to see advocacy as one of your priorities in your strategic plan.
-If you are exploring systems change advocacy, then the Advocacy Planning Grants Program may work for you.
-If you are interested, please contact Senior Program Officer, Meredith Benton.
+If you are interested, please contact Senior Program Officer for Policy and Advocacy, Sumita Keller.

 If my organization does not qualify for the Advocacy Grant program, can we apply for another grant program?

 Possibly.
 Please review the eligibility requirements.
-Please note, all new applicants are required to attend an Introduction to The Trust’s Grant Application Process.
 Please feel free to contact the appropriate program staff member to discuss further.